diegoc-am/belfazt.github.io/about.md

 permalink: /about/
 ---

 I'm a Software Engineer who enjoys writing from time to time.
-I currently live in Mexico.
+I currently live in Austria.

 ![Diego](/assets/img/diego.jpg)